micaelSelf/self-skinner-policy/skinner_privacy _policy.md

-Privacy Policy
+Skinner Privacy Policy
 ----------------

 ### Introduction
 Our privacy policy will help you understand what information we collect at Self Solutions LTDA, how Self Solutions LTDA uses it, and what choices you have.
 Self Solutions LTDA built the Skinner App.
-This SERVICE is provided by *[Self Solutions LTDA/Skinner]*.
+This SERVICE is provided by Self Solutions LTDA.
 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.
 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, pictures.
 The information that we request will be retained by us and used as described in this privacy policy.
-The app does not use third party services.
+The app does not use third-party services for data sharing or advertising, beyond standard operational libraries required for the Service.
+We may request access to your device's camera or photo gallery to allow you to upload a profile picture / post photos within the app.
+We may request access to your device's camera or photo gallery to allow you to upload a profile picture / post photos within the app.

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.
+The Service does not use "cookies" explicitly.
+However, the app may incorporate code and libraries from third-party services (such as operating system frameworks or analytical tools) that may use tracking technologies, including "cookies" or similar identifiers, to collect information and improve their services.
+You have the option to either accept or refuse these cookies.

 ### Location Information
-We don't use this information within the necessary  scope for the designated service.
+We do not collect or process precise geographical location data from your device.
+If this practice changes in the future, we will update this policy and request your explicit consent.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.